Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Methodological Development

 with $K(y;Y_i,b) = \frac{1}{\sqrt{2 \pi b Y_i}} \exp\{ -\frac{1}{2bY_i} [Y_i - (y-b)]^2 \}$.
 Since $K(y;Y_i,b)$ is a smooth function the CDF estimate is defined as $G(y;Y_i, b) = \int^y_0 K(t;Y_i,b) d t$.
 Then, integrating $\hat{h}(y;b)$ with respect to $y$ yields the smooth CDF estimator

 where $\Phi(\cdot)$ is the standard Gaussian CDF.
 An added benefit of using the RIG kernel over the gamma kernel is that the estimated CDF is in closed form and can be readily evaluated using standard software.
-We provide some theoretical development on the properties of the asymmetric RIG kernel CDF estimator.
+We now investigate some theoretical properties of the asymmetric RIG kernel CDF estimator.
 Before proceeding however, we revisit the definition of the Inverse Gaussian and RIG densities for the sake of completeness and to fix ideas. \begin{definition} A nonnegative random variable $U_{\mu,\lambda}$ is said to arise from the Inverse Gaussian distribution with parameters $(\mu, \lambda)$ if it has the density

 Notationally, we write $U_{\mu,\lambda}\sim \mbox{IG}(\mu,\lambda)$.
 Also, we have $\E(U_{\mu,\lambda}) = \mu$ and $\V\mbox{ar}(U_{\mu,\lambda}) ={\mu^3}/\lambda$. \end{definition} \begin{definition} A nonnegative random variable $V_{\mu,\lambda}$ is said to be from the Reciprocal Inverse Gaussian distribution with parameters $(\mu, \lambda)$ if it has the density